hackoregon/getting-started/datascience/linux-laptop-setup/Using_the_Vagrant_Box.md

         [I 16:41:51.878 NotebookApp] Use Control-C to stop this server and shut down all kernels (twice to skip confirmation).

 4. On the host, browse to <http://localhost:7777/tree>.
 You'll be in the Hack Oregon Jupyter notebook environment!
+5. In the Jupyter file tree tab, go into `getting-started/datascience/linux-laptop-setup`.
+Click the link on the notebook `psycopg2_test.ipynb`.
+When the notebook tab opens, select `Run All` in the `Cell` menu.
+If the system is configured correctly there will be no errors.

 Shutdown sequencing
 -------------------